 Biggest Airport in Oregon: Portland International Airport Guide

-The airport’s appeal stems from its thoughtful design and Pacific Northwest character.
-Phase one of a major terminal renovation opened in August 2024, part of the $2 billion PDX Next modernization program.
-This ambitious project brings Pacific Northwest-inspired architecture to the facility, featuring the first mass timber roof at any major U.S. airport.
-The construction is expected to complete in early 2026.
+Phase one of a major terminal overhaul opened in August 2024 as part of the $2 billion PDX Next modernization program.
+The big headline: it’s the first mass timber roof at any major US airport.
+The Pacific Northwest vibe is deliberate and honestly pretty striking if you haven’t been through recently.

-PDX operates one passenger terminal with four concourses designated B, C, D, and E, totaling 60 gates.
-The straightforward layout makes navigation simple compared to larger hub airports.
-Most travelers can reach their gates within a short walk from security, and the terminal’s design prioritizes natural light and open spaces.
+One terminal, four concourses (B, C, D, and E), 60 gates total.
+The layout is straightforward compared to multi-terminal airports like DFW or JFK.
+Most gates are a short walk from security, and the whole place is designed around natural light and open spaces.

-As an Alaska Airlines hub, PDX offers extensive West Coast connectivity.
-In May 2025, Alaska Airlines began shifting additional connecting flights from Seattle to Portland to relieve overcrowding at Seattle-Tacoma International Airport, increasing PDX’s importance as a regional hub.
+Alaska Airlines uses PDX as a hub, which drives most of the West Coast connectivity.
+In May 2025, Alaska started shifting some connecting flights from Seattle to Portland to ease crowding at Sea-Tac, which bumped PDX’s role as a regional hub.

 • Delta Air Lines